hypn0tick/nms-lua-mods/README.md

 <p align="justify">AMUMSS is the software responsible for turning .lua files into proper mods.
 It does so in a few (automated) steps:</p>

-1. First, it unpacks the game's (and/or other mods') .pak archives which contain .mbin files changed by a script.
+1. <p align="justify">First, it unpacks the game's (and/or other mods') .pak archives which contain .mbin files changed by a script.</p>

 2. Next, it uses MBINCompiler.exe to convert them into legible .exml files.